msft-mirror-aosp/platform.compatibility.cdd/3_software/3_13_quick-settings.md

 Android provides a Quick Settings UI component that allows quick access to frequently used or urgently needed actions.

-If device implementations include a Quick Settings UI component, they:
+If device implementations include a Quick Settings UI component and support third-party Quick Settings, they:

 *    [C-1-1] MUST allow the user to add or remove the tiles provided through the [`quicksettings`](